UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 shows up in both Primary and Secondaries.
 The load is very unbalanced - it is using two nodes flat out, and two are mostly doing nothing.
 Memory use is low.
 Swap use is essentially zero.

-### jobhist
+### sacct

-Once a job ends, it no longer shows up in `qstat`.
-To see information about your finished jobs - when they started, when they ended, what node they ran on - use the command `jobhist`, part of the [`userscripts`](Installed_Software_Lists/module-packages.md) module.
+Once a job ends, it no longer shows up in `squeue`.
+To see information about your finished jobs - when they started, when they ended, what node they ran on - use the command `sacct`, part of the [`userscripts`](Installed_Software_Lists/module-packages.md) module.

 ```